 How are your book club picks looking for 2025?
-To help book clubs pick their reads for next year, we've compiled a big list of favorites that we think would make great discussion selections.
-All these books are paired with reading guides and have been featured (or will be featured) on BookBrowse, and all are either recent or upcoming hardcover or paperback releases.
+To help book clubs choose their reads for next year, we've compiled a big list of favorites that we think would make great discussion selections.
+Almost all these books are paired with reading guides and have been featured (or will be featured) on BookBrowse, and all are either recent or upcoming hardcover or paperback releases.
 Some are even tried-and-tested titles from our own online book club, and we've included the discussion links below for inspiration.
+If you'd like to see even more titles publishing in 2025, you can check out our Most Anticipated Books for 2025.
 Happy reading!

 Please note that discussions may contain spoilers.